 Purchases by non-residents and insurance companies that are exempted from the independence requirement of this Subsection shall, however, be subject to all other provisions of this Subsection.
+(As amended by Circular No. 873 dated 25 March 2015)

-ß 4144N.10 Registry of Scripless Securities of the Bureau of the Treasury The Registry of Scripless Securities (RoSS), operated by the Bureau of the Treasury, which is acting as a registry for government securities is deemed to be automatically accredited for purposes of this Section and likewise exempted from the is independence requirement under Subsec.
+ß 4144N.10 Registry of Scripless Securities of the Bureau of the Treasury.
+The RoSS, operated by the Bureau of the Treasury, which is acting as a registry for government securities is deemed to be automatically accredited for purposes of this Section and is likewise exempted from the independence requirement under Subsec.
 4144N.9.
-However, securities registered under the RoSS shall only be considered delivered if said securities were transferred by means of book entry to the appropriate securities account of the purchaser or his designated custodian.
-Book entry transfer to a sub-account for clients under the primary account of the seller shall not constitute delivery for purposes of this Section.
+Securities registered under the RoSS shall be delivered in accordance with the guidelines set forth in Appendices Q-38 and Q-38a.

 ß 4144N.11 Confidentiality.
-A BSP-accredited securities custodian/ registry shall not disclose to any unauthorized person any information relative to the securities under its custodianship/ registry.
+A Bangko Sentral-accredited securities custodian/registry shall not disclose to any unauthorized person any information relative to the securities under its custodianship/ registry.
 The management shall likewise ensure the confidentiality of client accounts of the custody or registry unit from other units within the same organization.

-ß4144N.12 Compliance with anti-money laundering laws/regulations.
+ß 4144N.12 Compliance with anti-money laundering laws/regulations.
 For purposes of compliance with the requirements of R.A.
-No. 9160, otherwise known as the i Anti-Money Laundering Act of 2001,î as amended, particularly the provisions regarding customer identification, record keeping and reporting of suspicious transactions, a BSPaccredited custodian may rely on referral by the seller/issuer of securities: Provided, That it maintains a record of such referral together with the minimum identification, information/ documents required under the law and its implementing rules and regulations.
+No. 9160, otherwise known as the i Anti-Money Laundering Act of 2001,î as amended, particularly the provisions regarding customer identification, record keeping and reporting of suspicious transactions, a Bangko Sentral-accredited custodian may rely on referral by the seller/issuer of securities: Provided, That it maintains a record of such referral together with the minimum identification, information/ documents required under the law and its implementing rules and regulations.